 Spatial aptitude tests measure your cognitive and perceptual abilities with space and shapes.
 Your scores are compared with results of other candidates, vying for the same spatiality focused job.
 Your imagination, visualization, and critical reasoning play a vital role to determine your spatial skills.
 The spatial ability tests are designed around geometry, physics, chemistry and mechanical problems, depending upon the nature of your applied job.

 "My elements of thought are not words but 'certain signs and more or less reproduce-able images.'"

 Your spatial ability is your skill to analyze, visualize, comprehend and express these imaginative signs and shapes.
 It helps you to identify forms from the patterns and vice versa.
 It assists you to solve critical problems in the complex real world.
 But more importantly, a developed spatial ability helps you to get contract letter for your dream specific job.

 The spatial ability starts growing from your childhood.
-Generally, male sex type activities; cricket, football, basket ball and computer games are considered stimuli behind strong development of spatial skills.
-However, the gender different is depleting with the passage of time.
+Male sex type activities; cricket, football, basketball and computer games are considered stimuli behind the active development of spatial skills.
+However, the gender difference is depleting with the passage of time.

-Spatial aptitude tests have been getting consistent attention of the psychologists for last couple of decades.
-The ideas of Dr. Howard Gardner have opened new window for the aptitude testing industry.
+Spatial aptitude tests have been getting the consistent attention of the psychologists for the last couple of decades.
+The ideas of Dr. Howard Gardner have opened a new window for the aptitude testing industry.
 He theorized against general belief that intelligence is not a single measurable entity.
-He said that spatial ability is one of the eight cognitive skills which may be collectively called intelligence.
+He said that spatial ability is one of the eight cognitive skills which may be collectively called information.

 Then Thurstone described three types of spatial ability.

-i- Your ability to visualize rotation and flipping over of the shapes and diagrams.
+i- Your ability to visualize rotation and to flip over of the shapes and diagrams.

 ii- Your ability to reorient objects from different angles.
 And…